-- (1) EXPOSURE CONTROL PLAN (ECP) - a.
-CSUSB shall establish, implement and maintain effective exposure control plan that is designed to eliminate or minimize employee exposure and that is consistent with Title 8 CCR 5193. - b.
-Exposure control plan shall be in writing and will contain: - Exposure Determination; - Schedule and Method of implimentation of Plan; - Method of Compliance; - Hepatitis B Vaccination and Post-Exposure Evaluation and Follow-up; - Communication of Hazard to Employees: - Record keeping: - Procedure for the evaluation of circumstances surrounding exposure incidences; - An effective procedure for gathering information required by sharp injury log; - Effective procedure for periodic determination of the frequency of use of the type and brand of sharp involved in the incidents documented on the Sharp Injury Log; - An effective procedure for identifying current available engineering controls and selecting such controls where appropriate; and, - An effective procedure for documenting patient safety determinations. - c.
-Employee will eliminate or minimize employee occupational exposure to blood or certain other body fluids. - d.
+CSUSB shall establish, implement and maintain effective exposure control plan that is designed to eliminate or minimize employee exposure and that is consistent with Title 8 CCR 5193.

+- a.
+Employees can access ECP from EHS website (http://ehs.csusb.edu) - b.
+Exposure control plan shall be in writing and will contain: - Exposure Determination; - Schedule and Method of implementation of Plan;

+- Method of Compliance;

+- Hepatitis B Vaccination and Post-Exposure Evaluation and Follow-up;

+- Communication of Hazard to Employees;

+- Record keeping;

+- Procedure for the evaluation of circumstances surrounding exposure incidences;

+- An effective procedure for gathering information required by sharp injury log;

+- Effective procedure for periodic determination of the frequency of use of the type and brand of sharp involved in the incidents documented on the Sharp Injury Log;

+- An effective procedure for identifying current available engineering controls and selecting such controls where appropriate; and,

+- An effective procedure for documenting patient safety determinations.

+- c.
 The plan will comply with the Bloodborne Pathogens Standard.
 (Title 8 CCR 5193).

-This plan is divided into the following sections.
+This plan is divided into the following sections:

-- 1. Exposure Determination
+- Exposure Determination

+- Sharps Injury Log

-- 2. Protective Equipment Requirements
+- Personal Protective Equipment

-- 3. Cardiopulmonary Resuscitation (CPR) Equipment and Care
+- Cardiopulmonary Resuscitation (CPR) Equipment and Care

-- 4. Disinfection Process
+- Disinfection Process

-- 5. Disposal of Infectious Waste
+- Disposal of Infectious Waste

-- 6. HBV and Post-Exposure Evaluation and Follow-up
+- HBV and Post-Exposure Evaluation and Follow-up

+- Communication of Hazards to Employee

+- Training

-- 7. Training and Record keeping
+- Record keeping

-1. Exposure Determination
+2. Exposure Determination